od-b/mayhem/README.md

 There are many performance updates, and introduces no backward compatibility issues that do not already exist in the prior 2.0+ versions.
 I know for a fact any pygame version prior to **2.1.3** will not work with this app.
 The app will run a version check on initialization, but will crash prior to this if pygame is not installed at all.

+# How To Play
+Use WASD for directional rotation  (keybinds can be changed in config.cf_players.py) Thrust towards facing angle with space.
+This consumes fuel.
+If you run out of fuel, chances are good you will crash and die
+Collect all the coins without dying to finish the map.